lautarodibartolo/MemFusion/README.md

 - Reinstall the patched GROMACS.

 Example folder contains all files needed for MD to fuse bilayers with one Syt1-C2B domain.

+If you prefer the new parallel version of the CV, download **MemFusionP.cpp** instead of **MemFusion.cpp** and follow the same process as above.
+An example folder for the parallel release of the CV is available.